intel-iot-devkit/how-to-code-samples/doorbell/java/README.md

 ### Determining the IP address of the Intel® Edison board when connected via ethernet

-If you are using an Intel® Galileo, which connects via an ethernet cable, run the following command:
+If you are using an Intel® Galileo board, which connects via an ethernet cable, run the following command:

 	ip addr show